Francis Preston Blair Jr.: Civil War

 Immediately after South Carolina's secession in December 1860, Blair, believing that the southern leaders were planning to carry Missouri into the movement, began active efforts to prevent it.
 He personally organized and equipped a force of several thousand strong Home Guard, drawn from the Wide Awakes, the Republican marching clubs of the 1860 presidential campaign, and the members of the German gymnastic movement in St. Louis, Turnverein.
 When tensions rose, Blair and Captain (later brigadier general) Nathaniel Lyon suddenly transferred the arms in the U.S. Arsenal at St. Louis to Alton, Illinois.
 On May 10, 1861, Lyon, with the Home Guards and a U.S. regular Army company, captured several hundred secessionist state militia which had been positioned to seize the Arsenal.
 The Camp Jackson Affair gave the Federal cause a decisive initial advantage in Missouri but also inflamed secessionist sentiments in the state.

 Open warfare between Union forces and the followers of pro-Southern Missouri governor Claiborne Jackson was imminent.
 To avoid this, General William S. Harney, the Army commander in Missouri, agreed to the Price-Harney Truce with Missouri State Guard commander Sterling Price on May 21.

 Blair objected, and contacted Republican leaders in Washington.
 Within a few weeks, Harney was replaced by Lyon as temporary commander.
 Lyon drove Jackson and Price to the southwestern corner of Missouri before he was killed at the Battle of Wilson's Creek, while Blair helped organize a new all-Unionist state government, and John C. Frémont took over as the U.S. Army Western Department commander.

 Frémont was himself a prominent Republican with Missouri connections.
 Blair soon came to regard Frémont as a political rival, and they clashed over many aspects of Frémont's operations in Missouri.
 Frémont as the regional Army commander was responsible for spending a lot of money in a great hurry for supplies and equipment.
-Blair expected most of this money to go his allies in the St. Louis business community, but Frémont and his staff had their own ideas.
+Blair expected most of this money to go to his allies in the St. Louis business community, but Frémont and his staff had their own ideas.
 Blair's bitter complaints, added to the waste and corruption, helped discredit Frémont, who was replaced on November 2.

 Blair was appointed a colonel of Missouri volunteers in July 1862.
 He was promoted brigadier general of volunteers in August 1862 and then to major general in November.
 After winning re-election to the House of Representatives, Blair resigned his commission, but he retracted it at a request/order from Lincoln dated in April 1864.
 In response to this, "the Senate passed a resolution that, thereafter, no officers whose resignations had been duly accepted should be restored to the service without a new appointment and confirmation by the Senate."

 In Missouri, Blair commanded a brigade consisting of the 13th Illinois Infantry, the 29th, 30th, 31st, and 32nd Missouri Infantry, the 58th Ohio Infantry, 4th Company, Ohio Light Artillery, and Company C, 10th Missouri Cavalry.